Joker4mas/newsletter-sign-up-FE/README-template.md

 ### Useful resources

 - [https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation] - This helped to validate email.
 I really liked this pattern and will use it going forward.
+- [https://www.frontendmentor.io/profile/FazeenIjaz] - She helped in refactoring my code and also made corrections for things to work better.
+Thanks ma'am

 ## Author